shinyscorpion/task_bunny/README.md

 #### Umbrella app

-When you use TaskBunny under an umbrella app and each apps needs a different queue definition, you can prefix config key like below so that it doesn't ovewrwrite the other configuration.
+When you use TaskBunny under an umbrella app and each apps needs a different queue definition, you can prefix config key like below so that it doesn't overwrite the other configuration.

 ```elixir
   config :task_bunny, app_a_queue: [